GNU-Ymir/Documentations/en/hello-world/commentaires.md

 	And this is the proof
     */

-    // None of the line will influence the compilation
+    // None of the comment lines have an influence on the compilation

     let x = 1 + /* 2 + */  3;
     assert (x == 4);